Manual of Business Procedures – vehicle and transportation services, section 245

 The Motor Pool, located in the Central Services Building, is open from 7 a.m. to 5 p.m., Monday through Friday.

-A. Daily lease: Customers may reserve cars, station wagons, mini-vans, vans, trucks and other vehicles (telephone (517) 353-5280).
-An approved Pre-trip authorization and emergency contact form and valid driver license are required to pick up a vehicle.
+A. Daily rental: Customers may reserve cars, SUV's, mini-vans, vans, trucks and other vehicles (telephone (517) 353-5280).
+An approved Travel Request in Concur and valid driver license are required to pick up a vehicle.

-C. Long-term lease: Long-term use of a vehicle may be arranged with a Request for Long Term Lease of a University Vehicle (Form 0-12491).
-Specific questions should be directed to the Motor Pool (517) 353-5280 or IPF.MotorPool@msu.edu.
+C. Long-term lease: Long-term use of a vehicle may be arranged with a Request for Long Term Lease of a University Vehicle Form.
+Specific questions should be directed to the Motor Pool at (517) 353-5280 or IPF.MotorPool@msu.edu.

 III.
 Charter bus service

-A. General information: The University Charter Bus Service, located in the Central Services Building, and is open from 7 a.m. to 5 p.m., Monday through Friday.
-Those who wish to charter a university bus should do so as much in advance as possible.
-Charter bus service can be arranged in person or by telephone (517) 353-5280, fax (517) 353-4510, e-mail (email@example.com) or mail.
+A. General information: The University Charter Bus Service, located in the Central Services Building, is open from 8 a.m. to 4:30 p.m., Monday through Friday.
+Those who wish to charter a university bus should do so as far in advance as possible.
+Charter bus service can be arranged in person or by telephone (517) 353-5280, fax (517) 353-4510, e-mail (firstname.lastname@example.org) or mail.